ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 	when rendering motion between the linked start/end frames.
 Once generated, the base images are treated as immutable artifacts; video synthesis tools read them but never mutate or overwrite the originals.
-- After each base image renders, the notebook can trigger a fast QA probe (e.g., checking for correct finger counts).
-Any failure immediately requests a re-generation from `images_stage` before we advance to expensive stages like video or TTS; this keeps later steps fed with clean inputs.
+- After each base image renders, operators should manually inspect the cached preview (finger counts, prompt adherence).
+If an image looks off, use the `images` resume helper to regenerate before paying for video or TTS; this keeps later steps fed with clean inputs even without automated QA.
 - When editors adjust shot durations they must also ensure the base image count still equals `len(shots) + 1`; otherwise notebook validation will block the run with a timeline/keyframe mismatch error.